22 Apr ADOPTING UNIFIED COMMUNICATIONS IN THE WAKE OF COVID-19

 2025 may seem far away but deactivation trials are already at the planning stage in some areas of the UK and if businesses don’t start planning their next-generation calling & communication solutions soon, businesses may soon end-up adrift come 2025 when the existing landline network is switched off for good.

 However, the effects of COVID-19 have caused this metaphorical tide to surge inland much sooner than previously thought.
-Now that we have all been pushed to adopt remote working strategies in order to keep businesses trading, the adoption of a Unified Communications platform which many had planned to implement in the next 5 years, has now become immediate priorities for companies of all shapes and sizes.
+Today, we have all been pushed to adopt remote working strategies in order to keep businesses trading.
+Plus, the adoption of a Unified Communications platform which many had planned to implement in the next 5 years, has now become immediate priorities for companies of all shapes and sizes.

 Why should you adopt a Unified Communications Platform?